JackSherry6/Waxman-Lab-RNAseq-Treatment-Induced-Variant-Calling-Pipeline/README.md

 Basic execution:
 - ```module load miniconda```
 - ```conda activate <name_of_your_nexflow_conda_env>```
-- Set params.samples to the location of the folder containing your files
-- Set params.ref_genome, ref_index, ref_dict to their respective file locations
-- Modify the samples.csv file according to your sample names and groups
+- See configuration in order to set sample paths, variables and names
 - ```nextflow run main.nf -profile conda,cluster``` (for waxman lab you should always run on the cluster, but if using aws, substitute ```aws``` for ```cluster```)
+- NOTE: other nextflow commands will work but these are the ones I use and recommend.

 ## Configuration
 - Lines for configuration in config file:
-  - set samples, ref_genome, ref_index, ref_dict to locations
+  - Fill in the example samplesheet with your fastq paths (name sure the sample names end in an alphabetical character and then a number ex. _d5).
+  - Mandatory: Set ref_genome and gtf to their respective paths.
-  - Set queueSize to appropriate size based on sample size (I use a quarter of the number of samples)
+  - Mandatory: Set control_cnt to the number of control samples multiplied by 10.
-  - Optional: set resume to true in order to save progress during runs
+  - Mandatory: Define your group names as the same names you used in the samplesheet minus the trailing integer.
+Add or remove groups depending on how many groups                you are analyzing.
+  - Optional: set paths for fa_dict, star_index, lncRNAs_ref, and known_snps_vcf or set them to 'null' (fa_dict and star_index will help speed the pipeline up                    while lncRNAs_ref and known_snps_vcfgrant will additional output data).

-## Input and Output
+## Inputs and Outputs
 - Input:
-  - Folder of cram/crai files (specify location in configs)
+  - Sample Fastq files
-  - Reference fasta file (specify location in configs)
-  - Reference fasta index file (specify location in configs)
-  - Reference fasta dictionary file (specify location in configs)
+  - Reference Fasta file
+  - Matching reference GTF file (preferably with full transcriptomic features, not exonic only)
+  - Optional: fasta dictionary, star index, known lncRNA vcf, and known snps vcf
 - Output:
-  - See results folder after program runs
+  - Comprehensive Multiqc report
+  - Bam and bam index files for genome browser viewing
+  - Per-sample vcf files (snp and indel)
+  - Annotated, processed, group specific csv files (snp and indel)

 ## Contributing
 - Email me at jgsherry@bu.edu for additional information or contributing information